David-Worboys/Black-DVD-Archiver/README.md

 ## Features
 * Selection Of Input Files In A Variety Of Container Formats
 * A Simple Video Editor with frame accurate editing on compressed video files with closed GOPs (Group of Pictures)
-  * Only the GOP containing the edit cut is re-encoded, the rest of the file is copied so there is no visible quality loss and the video edit is faster
+  * Only the GOP containing the edit cut is re-encoded, the rest of the file is copied, so there is no visible quality loss and the video edit is faster
 * Limited Video Filters With Fixed Settings
 * DVDs Have A Simplified Menu Structure